Friday, June 13, 2025

 • Add to bread dough for extra fiber and omega-3s.

-• Use as an egg substitute: 1 tbsp ground flax + 3 tbsp water = 1 egg.
+• Use 1 tbsp ground flax + 3 tbsp water = 1 egg as an egg substitute.

-Baking retains flaxseed’s nutrients, making it a smart addition to snacks and meals.
+Baking retains flaxseed’s nutrients, making it a brilliant addition to snacks and meals.

 Flaxseed Oil: A Versatile Supplement

 Drizzle cold-pressed flaxseed oil over salads or soups.
-Avoid heating it, as high temperatures reduce its nutritional value.
+Do not heat it, as high temperatures destroy its nutrients.
 Choose dark glass bottles to preserve freshness.
-A single teaspoon daily delivers omega-3s for heart and brain support.
+A teaspoon daily provides Omega 3s for the heart and brain.

-Experiment with these ideas to enjoy the flaxseed health benefits without complicating your meals.
+Try these ideas for enjoying flaxseed’s health benefits without complicating your food.
 Start today and see the difference!

 Choosing the Right Type of Flaxseed